Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Lavender restores balance, can ease headache pain, and aids restful sleep.
 It helps relieve flu symptoms, bronchial problems, hay fever, and asthma.
 Lavender can help stop nausea and vomiting.
 It aids in the digestion of fats and can help lower blood pressure.
 Just put a drop or two on a napkin and inhale the vapors or add 10 to 12 drops to a hot bath and soak for a while.

 Lavender helps alleviate stress and reduces nervous tension.
-It makes a wonderful massage oil when combined with olive or grape seed oil.
+Try tying lavender flowers up in a piece of cheesecloth or other thin material and putting under your pillow at night.
+It helps bring a restful sleep.
+Lavender essential oil makes a wonderful massage oil when combined with olive or grape seed oil.
 Lavender also makes a soothing rub for arthritis and rheumatism.

 Lavender oil was a key ingredient in smelling salts.
 It has been used for centuries to relieve fainting spells.
 Tinctures were made out of lavender flowers to use as mouthwash although the taste is a little like soap and not very pleasant.